Beelzebarb/sft/README.md

 # Spherical Field Theory (SFT) Quantum Simulator

 This project is a simulation based on the observable forces we know of in 3 dimensional space plus time (3+1D).
-The mode is a computational toy model derived from an effective Lagrangian.
+The model is a computational toy model derived from an effective Lagrangian.

 This was built as a way to answer a question that i had: "What if the quantum level was made of discrete interacting spheres?"